chris-hamberg/springer_books/README.md

 3) Once you have Python and git.
-In your command prompt (or terminal) type the command
+In your command prompt (or terminal) type the command:

    git clone https://github.com/chris-hamberg/springer_books.git

 This downloads the software that will get the books onto your machine.

 4) This step is OPTIONAL.
 If you are tech-savy, you may want to look up how to setup a Python virtual environment on your operating system.
-On Linux it is
+On Linux it is:

-   python -m venv /home/user/environment_name &&
+   python -m venv /home/user/environment_name && source /home/user/environment_name/bin/activate
-   source /home/user/environment_name/bin/activate

 5) Now that you've cloned (downloaded) the software.
-Now type...
+Now type:

    pip install -r requirements.txt

 This will install the Python dependencies into Python that are required for the software to work.

-6) Now type (in the command prompt)
+6) Now type (in the command prompt):

    python scraper.py